Welcome to SJB Admissions!

 The applicant will meet the homeroom teacher and student guide, and when the rest of the students arrive, the homeroom teacher will introduce the visiting student to the class.
-The child will go to all regular classes -- extra desk, chair and materials are arranged ahead of time -- and to lunch, PE, music, art, library, and recess with students in the applicant's grade (depending on the schedule for the day).
-The applicant will be given a math and reading assessment during regular classes, probably during math and language arts classes.
+The child will go to all regular classes -- extra desk, chair and materials are arranged ahead of time -- and to lunch, PE, music, art, library, and recess with students in the applicant's grade, depending on the schedule for the day.
+The applicant may be given a math and reading assessment during regular classes.

 If a class is full, a child's application will be placed on the wait list.
 We will notify parents whose children are on the wait list as soon as there is an opening.
 Parents will not be asked to pay a fee or come to the screening until we know that space is available.